 Making real progress in one direction is always better than making tiny progress in many.
-That’s the whole idea behind the book Essentialism, which inspired this post.
+That’s the whole idea behind essentialism, which inspired this post.

 QUOTE